ple103/help/_articles/misc/auto-fill-android.md

 3. Tap **OPEN ACCESSIBILITY SETTINGS**
 4. Locate **bitwarden** from the list and enable it

 Auto-fill is context-sensitive.
-This means that the bitwarden auto-fill icon and notification will only appear when it detects a login form or when the password field is selected.
+This means that the bitwarden auto-fill icon, and notification will only appear when it detects a login form or when the password field is selected.
+It should be noted that the auto-fill service does not currently work when logging into a website from your mobile web browser.

 ## Test auto-fill